-How can the lab better support optimal prescribing and it's role in surveillance
+How the lab can better support optimal prescribing and it's role in surveillance

 The clinical microbiology laboratory is important in antimicrobial stewardship.

-The Clinical microbiology laboratory acts as a link between antibiotic stewardship and infection control.
+The clinical microbiology laboratory acts as a link between antibiotic stewardship and infection control.

 The laboratory should have antibiotic stewardship in mind when choosing or designing their information system.